nus-cs2113-AY1920S2/tp/docs/UserGuide.md

     >>> studentlist clear

 Examples:

+The following occurs when there is at least one existing student list in the student list collection.

     >>> studentlist clear
     The Student List Collection is cleared

+The following occurs when there are no existing student list in the student list collection.

+    >>> studentlist clear
+    The student list collection is currently empty.

 #### 4.1.4 Clear all existing student lists from the student list collection
 Delete a specific student list from the student list collection base on its index.
 If you wish to delete all student